Doug Owens: 2020 Utah House of Representatives election

-Political positions and significant legislation
+Political positions and legislation

-Rep. Owens supports the Great Salt Lake preservation efforts.
+Owens supports the Great Salt Lake preservation efforts.
 He said that "I hope people understand the urgency of the situation.
 It is nothing short of an emergency that we make sure we conserve that incredible place, not only for air quality, industry, and ecology, but it is part of our identity as a state."
 Rep. Owens called for all legislators to observe the conditions of the Great Salt Lake first hand from the air by helicopter, of which the Legislative leadership agreed.

 In 2021, Owens voiced his support for restoring the size of Bears Ears National Monument to the original size.
 He also sponsored a bill with Rep. Phil Lyman "that would create a task force to explore the creation of a visitor center in the Bears Ears area."
-The passed the Legislature and was signed by the Governor into law.
+The passed the legislature and was signed by the governor into law.

 Committee assignments

 He served on the Public Utilities and Technology committee, the Economic Development & Workforce Services committee, and the Natural Resources, Agriculture & Environmental Quality committee in the 2021 legislature.
 During the 2022 Legislative Session, Rep. Owens served on the House Economic Development and Workforce Services Committee, the House Public Utilities, Energy, and Technology Committee, the Legislative Water Development Commission, and the Natural Resources, Agriculture, and Environmental Quality Appropriations Subcommittee.